Schur partition theorems via perfect crystal: Introduction

 Here, $\IRR(\FI\SYM{n})$ for a field $\FI$ stands for the set of isomorphism classes of irreducible $\FI\SYM{n}$-modules.
-The Glaisher bijection $\REG_p\PT\CREG_p$ restricted to a prime $p\geq 2$ is an incarnation of a theorem of Brauer (see ~\cite[(15.11)]{Isa}).
+The Glaisher bijection $\REG_p\PT\CREG_p$ restricted to a prime $p\geq 2$ can be understood as an incarnation of a theorem of Brauer (see ~\cite[(15.11)]{Isa}).

-The parameterization \eqref{parasym} has nice natures.
-For example, for a prime $p\geq 2$, the $p$-decomposition matrix of $\SYM{n}$ is regularized as the form of Figure \ref{gooddcm}.
-There, the row is indexed by $\REG_p(n)$ lexicographically decreasing order followed by $\PAR(n)\setminus\REG_p(n)$ and the column is again indexed by $\REG_p(n)$ lexicographically decreasing order.
+The parameterization \eqref{parasym} has nice features.
+For example, for a prime $p\geq 2$, the $p$-decomposition matrix of $\SYM{n}$ is regularized as the form

+where the row is indexed by $\REG_p(n)$ in lexicographically decreasing order followed by $\PAR(n)\setminus\REG_p(n)$, and the column is again indexed by $\REG_p(n)$ in lexicographically decreasing order~\cite{FMP}.